 Horses can be particularly therapeutic for humans because they have an innate ability to sense what others around them are feeling.
 They depend on the herd for survival and being prey animals are naturally vulnerable, something which can immediately create an affinity.

-Equine Connection at The Grove Riding School provides equine interaction sessions for people living with dementia, their carers and family members.
+Equine Connection at The Grove Riding School provides equine interaction sessions for the elderley and those living with dementia, their carers and family members.
 All are welcome to come and enjoy the peaceful and calm surroundings and connect with the horses.

-Studies have found that being around horses has a very calming effect on people and can provide many positive benefits for those living with dementia:-
+Studies have found that being around horses has a very calming effect on people and can provide many positive benefits for elderley people and those living with dementia:-

 enhance wellbeing by reducing stress and anxiety;